Thank you. You should be receiving a reset link at the email address you provided shortly.

 This accredited course provides you with advanced hacking tools and techniques so that you can assess the security posture of an organization with the same approach these malicious hackers use.
 You'll be able to identify weaknesses and fix the problems before they are identified by the enemy, preventing what could potentially be catastrophic damage to your organization.
 This is sure to help you get ahead in your current and future positions.

-Upon completion of this course, you will be prepared to sit for the Certified Ethical Hacker Exam 312-50, offered by EC-Council.
+Upon completion of this course, you will gain exam eligibility and be prepared to sit for the Certified Ethical Hacker Exam 312-50, offered by EC-Council.
 This course also includes a voucher which covers the fee of the exam.

 Instructional Material Requirements: